dotnet/orleans-docs/src/docs/grains/grain_versioning/grain_versioning.md

 -	Streaming interfaces are not versioned

 ## Enable versioning
-By default, grains are not versioned.
+If the version attribute is not explicitly added to the grain interface, then the grains have a default version of 0.
 You can version grain by using the VersionAttribute on the grain interface:

 ``` cs
 [Version(X)]